Over 90% of The Academy’s Full-Time Students Receive Financial Assistance

 Federal Supplemental Educational Opportunity Grants (FSEOG) are for undergraduates with exceptional financial need.
 Priority consideration is given to Federal Pell Grant recipients.

-New York Tuition Assistance Program (TAP) is a grant for which New York State residents can apply for first year state assistance.
+New York Tuition Assistance Program (TAP) is a grant for which New York State residents can apply for state assistance.
 Click here to learn more.

 Qualifications for Application: U.S. federal and state financial aid programs are limited to U.S. citizens and permanent residents who have completed all of the required financial aid paperwork.
 All students must reapply for financial aid every year.